 We regularly work with clients to help them find the best strategy for demand management based on their specific needs, and then support them as they implement that strategy.
-No matter what strategy you’re using, there are some common best practices that you can follow to make your demand planning more effective.
+No matter what strategy you’re using, there are some common demand planning best practices that you can follow to increase effectiveness.

 Buy in across the business